Here’s a look at the life of Venezuelan President Nicolás Maduro.

-October 12, 2012 - Is selected by Chavez to serve as his vice president.
+October 12, 2012 - Is selected by Chavez to serve as vice president.

 December 9, 2012 - Facing his fourth surgery for cancer, Chavez endorses Maduro to succeed him.

-March 8, 2013 - Is sworn in as interim president following the death of Chavez three days earlier.
+March 8, 2013 - Is sworn in as interim president following the death of Chavez.

-April 14, 2013 - Wins the presidential election by fewer than two percentage points over Henrique Capriles Radonski.
+April 14, 2013 - Wins the presidential election by fewer than two percentage points.
+Maduro’s opponent, Henrique Capriles Radonski demands a recount.

-September 30, 2013 - Maduro announces on state-run VTV that he is expelling three U.S. diplomats.
+September 30, 2013 - Maduro announces on state-run TV that he is expelling three US diplomats.
 He claims they were involved in a widespread power outage earlier in the month.
-He says, "They have 48 hours to leave the country...Get out of Venezuela...Yankee go home.
+“Get out of Venezuela,” he says, listing several names.
+“Yankee go home.
 Enough abuses already.”

 February 20, 2014 - Venezuela revokes press credentials for CNN journalists in the country and denies them for other CNN journalists entering the country, following Maduro’s announcement that he would expel CNN if it did not “rectify” its coverage of anti-government protests, calling it war propaganda.